Management Issues and Controversies MGT5264

 9 x 2 hour class meetings over 3 or 5 weeks

 As per Management Specialist MSc Finance and Management

-The summative assessment will consist of a 2 hour examination requiring 2 questions to be answered from 4 options.
+The summative assessment will consist of a 2 hour examination involving a case study requiring 2 questions to be answered from 4 options.

 Main Assessment In: December